This is the ultimate guide to digital evidence management in 2024

 Axon Air, powered by Dronesense, provides an integrated drone platform for public safety.
 This end-to-end drone solution delivers secure wireless livestreaming to provide critical situational awareness, improving outcomes for public safety and communities.
 Integrated digital evidence management and program management offers operational efficiency across your agency.

 The Capture app turns any officer’s smartphone into a recording device.
 Officers can use their phone to capture videos of crimes, photos of crime scenes and audio interviews with witnesses.
 Evidence is loaded directly into Axon Evidence, preserving the quality and chain of custody.
-Officers can take advantage of the auto-transcribe functionality in Axon Evidence to save hours of report-writing time.
+Officers can take advantage of the auto-transcribe functionality in Axon Evidence to quickly search evidence for key moments, redact audio, save hours of report-writing time, and more.

 Storing Digital Evidence

 Capturing evidence is only the beginning of the process.
 Once you’ve got the evidence, where do you store it?

 There are three primary pain points for storing digital evidence: